swap612/alarm_app/README.md

 # Alarm Clock and Timer

-The app will play a random youtube video link from a list of links in link.txt file.
+The app will play a random youtube video link from a list of links in links.txt file.
 Please add your favourite songs link in links.txt file.

 ## Usage